andycroll/andycroll.com/_posts/2012-02-22-hello-future-engineers.markdown

 **[RedDotRubyConf 2012, May 18th-19th](http://reddotrubyconf.com)**

-If you're interested in a career as a Ruby developer, you could do worse than come to the conference on the 18th & 19th of May.
+If you're interested in working as a developer (particularly with Ruby) you could do worse than come to the conference on the 18th & 19th of May.

 Note: I organise this event, Singapore's biggest programmer conference, so I'd love to sell more tickets, thus I have an ulterior motive in raising it here.